 December 7, 1941—The “day of infamy” went down in history as the fateful day Japan bombed the U.S. Navy fleet at Pearl Harbor, leaving a reluctant America with no choice but to enter World War II.
-The next day President Franklin D. Roosevelt urged Congress to declare war on the Japanese Empire, calling the attack “unprovoked and dastardly”.
-As we shall see, it turns out that the attack was neither unprovoked nor dastardly (dictionary definition of dastardly: of or like a dastard; mean and cowardly).
+The next day President Franklin D. Roosevelt urged Congress to declare war on the Japanese Empire, calling the attack “unprovoked and dastardly.”
+It turns out that the attack was neither unprovoked nor dastardly.
 His claim brings us to the first major myth about Pearl Harbor.

 FDR’s campaign promise in 1940 was, “Your boys are not going to be sent into any foreign wars.”
 88% of Americans at the time opposed getting involved in the war that was quickly brewing on the other side of the world, and they elected FDR.
 Many of the top military leaders and FDR himself, however, actually wanted to get America involved in WWII, but the American people were not interested in participating in another bloody European conflict.

-U.S. Lieutenant Commander Arthur McCollum, like his superiors, desired to get into WWII, and he set out to overcome the widespread feeling of “Stay out of foreign wars!”.
+U.S. Lieutenant Commander Arthur McCollum, like his superiors, desired to get into WWII, and he set out to overcome the widespread feeling of “Stay out of foreign wars!”
 To do this, he devised an eight step plan to provoke Japan into attacking America so Americans would be ready and willing to join the Allies and enter the war.
-These steps included sending arms and troops to Japan’s enemy, China, and transporting the US fleet in San Diego to Hawaii (tiny isolated islands away from the mainland and far more easily attacked).
+These steps included sending arms and troops to Japan’s enemy, China, and transporting the U.S. fleet in San Diego to Hawaii (tiny isolated islands away from the mainland, closer to Japan, and far more easily attacked).
 With these and six other steps planned, McCollum hoped to provoke Japan to attack America.

 Admiral Kimmel’s Situation

 Unlike his war-mongering superiors, Admiral Kimmel, who was in charge of the navy fleet at Pearl Harbor, desired to protect the ships and sailors under his command.
-On February 1, 1941, President Roosevelt, annoyed by Admiral Richardson’s multiple protests at FDR’s destructive foreign policy and his unwise decision to relocate the naval fleet from San Diego to the “damned mouse trap” Pearl Harbor (Richardson’s own description), fired Richardson, replacing him with Admiral Husband E. Kimmel.
+On February 1, 1941, President Roosevelt had had enough.
+Annoyed by Admiral Richardson’s multiple protests at FDR’s destructive foreign policy and his unwise decision to relocate the naval fleet from San Diego to the “damned mouse trap” Pearl Harbor (Richardson’s own description), President Roosevelt fired Richardson, replacing him with Admiral Husband E. Kimmel.

 Admiral Kimmel was the war-mongering socialists’ scapegoat, and was relieved of command in extreme humiliation.
 Meantime, the socialists had achieved their goal: to get into the war and help the Allies (which included Russian mass-murdering tyrant Joseph Stalin) defeat the Axis.
 Kimmel was left by the wayside, blamed for Pearl Harbor, and his reputation ruined for life.
 He died in 1968; Congress finally declared Kimmel not responsible for the disaster at Pearl Harbor—in 1999.
 He was one sacrifice on the road to involvement in WWII among many.